Nike-Inc/backstopper/backstopper-spring-web-flux/README.md

 # Backstopper - spring-web-flux

-Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 7 and greater (although for this Backstopper+Spring WebFlux module, Java 8 is required since Spring WebFlux requires Java 8).
+Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 17 and greater.

+(NOTE: The [Backstopper 1.x branch](https://github.com/Nike-Inc/backstopper/tree/v1.x) contains a version of Backstopper for Java 7+, and for the `javax` ecosystem.
+The current Backstopper supports Java 17+ and the `jakarta` ecosystem.
+The Backstopper 1.x releases also contain support for Spring 4 and 5, and Springboot 1 and 2.)

 This readme focuses specifically on the Backstopper Spring WebFlux integration.
 If you are looking for a different framework integration check out the [relevant section](../README.md#framework_modules) of the base readme to see if one already exists.
 The [base project README.md](../README.md) and [User Guide](../USER_GUIDE.md) contain the main bulk of information regarding Backstopper.

-**NOTE: There is a [Spring Boot 2 WebFlux sample application](../samples/sample-spring-boot2-webflux/) that provides a simple concrete example of the information covered in this readme.**
+**NOTE: There is a [Spring Boot 3 WebFlux sample application](../samples/sample-spring-boot3-webflux/) that provides a simple concrete example of the information covered in this readme.**

 _ALSO NOTE: **This library does not cover Spring Web MVC (Servlet) applications.** Spring Web MVC and Spring WebFlux